niell-ion/TXRX-Doc-Hub/docs/switchgap/switchgap_overview.md

 Target plates are specially designed steel plates that can be detected by the sensor housing.

-* Target plates are always fastened to the switch rail.
+* Target plates are always fastened to the switch rail
-* Target plates must be adjusted to the correct angle and spacing from the sensor module before use.
+* Target plates must be position adjusted before use

 ---